 Damage to your pet's beds, toys etc.

-If flooding ruins your pet's beds and toys then this will be covered by
+If flooding ruins your pet's bedding and toys then this should be covered by

 issues great advice for pet owners on how to prepare and manage your pets in the event of a flood: